Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

 Recall that a family of statistics that contain all statistical information of the observations are called sufficient statistics \cite{fisher1922mathematical}.
 Since the probability in Eq. \eqref{fm:ob} can be represented by $\alpha_{A_i}$, $\Lambda_{A_i}$, and $\Lambda_{A_iA_j}$ and since $\alpha_{A_i}$ and $\Lambda_{A_i}$ can be determined by all $\Lambda_{A_iA_j}$, it is clear that all $\Lambda_{A_iA_j}$ are the sufficient statistics for infinitely long coarse-grained observations.
 In particular, the number of these sufficient statistics is given by

 Note that based on coarse-grained observations, two systems with different generator matrices but having the same $\Lambda_{A_iA_j}$ are statistically indistinguishable.

-\emph{Parameter inference} --- In practice, a crucial question is whether all transition rates of a Markovian system can be inferred from an infinitely long coarse-grained trajectory.
+\emph{Parameter inference} --- In practice, a crucial question is whether all transition rates of a Markovian system with a given transition topology can be inferred from an infinitely long coarse-grained trajectory.
 Note that each transition rate $q_{xy}$ of the system corresponds to a direct edge in the transition diagram $(V,E)$.
 Hence the system has $|E|$ unknown parameters, where $|E|$ denotes the number of elements in the edge set $E$.
 Note that each $\Lambda_{A_iA_j}$ is uniquely determined by all transition rates and in the following, we rewrite it as $\Lambda_{A_iA_j}(q_{xy})$.
 Based on coarse-grained observations, we can obtain estimates of the sufficient statistics $\Lambda_{A_iA_j}$ and hence all transition rates should satisfy the following set of equations:

 where $\tilde{\Lambda}_{A_iA_j}$ are the estimates of $\Lambda_{A_iA_j}$.
 Clearly, Eq. \eqref{fm:pa1} has $|E|$ unknown parameters and $S$ equations, where $S$ is the number of sufficient statistics.
 Therefore, we obtain the following criteria regarding parameter inference: (i) when $S<|E|$, it is impossible to determine all transition rates of the system; (ii) when $S\ge |E|$, all transition rates can be determined if and only if Eq. \eqref{fm:pa1} has a unique solution.
-In general, it is very difficult to give a simple criterion for the unique solvability of Eq. \eqref{fm:pa1}; however, it can be checked numerically using, e.g., Gröbner basis computation \cite{weispfenning1992comprehensive}.
+In general, it is very difficult to give a simple criterion for the unique solvability of Eq. \eqref{fm:pa1}; however, it can be checked numerically using, e.g., Gröbner basis computation \cite{weispfenning1992comprehensive} and can be proved theoretically in some simple examples.
 Next we focus on three examples.

 1) The ladder model (Fig. \ref{model}(c)).
 This model is widely used to model allostery of receptors in living cells with strong cooperativity and high sensitivity \cite{monod1965nature}.
 Consider a receptor with two conformational states and $n$ ligand binding sites.
 According to the conformational state and the number of occupied binding sites, each receptor can be modeled by a Markovian system with $N = 2n$ microstates.
 Due to technical limitations, we are often unable to distinguish between the two conformational states.
 The $N$ microstates and $n$ coarse-grained states are shown in Fig. \ref{model}(c).
-Clearly, we have $|A_1|=\cdots=|A_n|=2$ and there are $|E|=6n-4$ unknown parameters for the system.
+Clearly, we have $|A_1|=\cdots=|A_n|=2$ and there are $|E|=3N-4$ unknown parameters for the system.
 Note that for any $n\ge 2$, we have